sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### Branch Type - Name

-Name of the branch.
-Contains the canonical descriptor or 'friendly name' of the branch.
+Name of the branch contains the canonical descriptor or 'friendly name' of the branch.
 Value type string with 1 character or more.

 Examples: